jbcodeforce/flink-studies/docs/architecture/index.md

 ![2](./images/flink-components.png)

-The **Disparcher** exposes API to submit applications for execution.
+The **Dispatcher** exposes API to submit applications for execution.
 It hosts the user interface too.

 Once the job is running, the Job Manager is responsible to coordinate the activities of the Flink cluster, like checkpointing, and restarting task manager that may have failed.